Frequently Asked Questions

 How does it work?

-Each fall, UT Dallas faculty and staff members have the opportunity to learn about the charities in the SECC, choose which ones they want to help, and then make a gift online.
+Each fall, UT Dallas faculty and staff members have the opportunity to learn about the charities in the SECC, choose which ones they want to help, and then make pledges online.
+Your gift can be deducted from each paycheck.
 You can also make a one-time gift by cash or check.
-Or, even better, your gift can be deducted from each paycheck.

 Why should I give?